fl00ra/ax500_logs/README.md

 ---
 ## **Troubleshooting**
 - **MySQL Connection Issues:** If you face authentication errors, check if MySQL is correctly installed and the database is imported.
+- **Google API Authentication Issues:** Ensure your credentials JSON file is in place and the service account has access to the Google Drive folder.
 - **Missing Dependencies:** Ensure all required packages are installed manually using `pip install` as mentioned above.
 - **File Format Errors:** Make sure your CSV/XLSX files are correctly formatted before importing.